Vizovice: Sights

 The main landmark is the Vizovice Castle.
 It was built in 1749–1770 according to the design by František Antonín Grimm.
 For its architectural value, the castle is protected as a national cultural monument.
-In 1945, the castle was nationalized.
+In 1945, the castle was nationalised.
 It is open to the public and offers guided tours.

 A notable building is the Church of Saint Lawrence.
 It was built at the end of the 18th century.